ErikRospo/Mini-8/ISA.md

 `MOV` and `SWAP` are used to move data between registers, with `MOV` copying the value from `OP1` to `DEST`, and `SWAP` exchanging the values of `OP1` and `DEST`. `MOV` can also be used to load immediate values into registers. `SWAP` is a symmetric operation, meaning that calling `SWAP r0, r1` is equivalent to calling `SWAP r1, r0`, and will exchange the values of `r0` and `r1`.

 `DEST` is always a register, and is the destination of the operation.
 \*: All comparisons are unsigned

-Jumps are to absolute locations.
+`COND` jumps are to absolute locations, with the exception of `JRE`, which jumps to a relative location based on the value in `r0`.

 Unless stated otherwise, all immediates are unsigned 8-bit integers, and all registers are 8-bit unsigned integers.
 The only exception is the `JRE` instruction, which interprets the value in `r0` as a signed 8-bit integer, and jumps to the address `PC + r0`, where `PC` is the current value of the program counter (`r7`).

 Two's complement is used for signed integers, so `0x80` is `-128`, and `0x7F` is `127`.
 To convert an u8 to an i8, the `SUB` instruction can be used with `0x80` as the second operand, e.g. `SUB r0, 0x80, r1` will convert the value in `r0` to a signed integer in `r1`.

 In operations where `DEST` is not used, the value in `DEST` should be 0 by specification, and is ignored by the operation.

 The same applies to `OP2` in `NOT`, `NOP`, `PUSH`, `POP`, `CALL`, `MOV`, `JRE`, and `HCF` instructions, which are ignored and should be set to 0 by specification.
 The only times `OP1` is ignored are in the `NOP` and `HCF` instructions, which are no-ops and halt the program, respectively. `OP1` should be set to 0 by specification in these cases.